tmiland/Nginx-Maintenance-Mode/README.md

   }
 ```

-- When maintenance mode is toggled on, maintenance-page_off.html will be re-named to $server_name-maintenance-page_on.html.
+- When maintenance mode is toggled on, maintenance-page_off.html will be copied to $server_name-maintenance-page_on.html.
 E.g: your.hostname.com-maintenance-page_on.html
 - This way you can use this with multiple virtual servers, and easily toggle on/off maintenance mode individiually for each site.
+- Toggle off, deletes $server_name-maintenance-page_on.html

 # Advanced usage